ahmedfadhil/featureAnnotationforPraat/README.md

 # Software
 ###################

--  "praat-ext-feature.exe" is a self executable package.
+-  "praat-ext-feature" is a self executable package.
 You can download the whole package and install it in your computer.
 It can either replace or co-exist with your current version of Praat.
--  "pluging" ??
+-  "plugging" ??
 Joan

 ####################
 # Scripts